Find a horse grooming routine that works for you.

-It dawned on me today that in all of the months and years of writing about grooming for you guys, I have never shared with you my usual routine for actually grooming.
+It dawned on me today that in all of the months and years of writing about grooming for you guys, I have never shared with you my usual horse grooming routine.
+So here you go.

 - This is the same for horses that I groom for others, and also for my own horses.
 Establishing a routine has served me well in high-pressure situations, you can rely on “routine memory” and then you won’t overlook something when you are at a show or under pressure.